donglinkang2021/MinVQVAE/docs/model.md

 2. The second version is smvqvae using softmax.
 3. Replace the trained FFN part of the llmffn with an untrained VQ part to see the effect.
 4. Perform few-shot fine-tuning, allowing only the layernorm part of the quantize module to be slightly trained, or not trained at all, to see the effect.

+I have reached the second step, but previously encountered some issues where the entire folder was too large due to storing images, resulting in 22GB of data for each experiment.
+Therefore, after renaming an experiment, tensorboard takes a long time to load the interface.
+Tomorrow, I can write a script to uniformly test the performance of each trained model on ImageNet eval and test.